 The Beecroft Peninsula sits at the northern headland of Jervis Bay.
 Perfectly layered sheets of rock make up its tall cliffs, and sea erosion has created secret caves to adventure through.
 From here you can visit the layered rock face and sparkling blue waters of Mermaid Inlet and crawl through the dark Gosangs Tunnel for wonderful ocean views.

-Speed hiking is possible, for the most part, on this trail.
 The paths are well laid out, the terrain very simple- mostly gravel of dirt, and so easy to inject some pace.
 Upon reaching Gosangs Tunnel and Mermaid Inlet however, the trail is trickier under foot and so care and consideration should be taken when hiking these parts.

 1. Gosangs Tunnel & Mermaid Inlet